tylerlight071/Nexus-Pet-Portal/README.md

 ## Setting Up MongoDB 🍃

-To use FurEver Friends, you need to have a MongoDB database.
+To use Nexus Pet Portal, you need to have a MongoDB database.
 Here's how you can set it up:

 1. **Create a MongoDB Account**: